pwcrack/Backup-Utility-Scripts-for-Google-Drive/README.md

 # Additional Notes

 If Google Drive is actively uploading files when you run the validate_drive_hashes.py script, then the files will fail validation until they are fully synched.
-Adjust the timing of your scheduled task or chron job so that you can be sure that the files should have completed uploading when the script is run.
+Adjust the timing of your scheduled task or cron job so that you can be sure that the files should have completed uploading when the script is run.

 The validate_drive_hashes.py script is hard-coded with email details as well as the path of the local root folder of the Google Drive, so you will need to be update the script for your environment before you run it on your system.

 These are sample proof-of-concept scripts.
 I am not a very good coder, so there are a lot of details that I have left out of these.
 Most of this was taken from other examples I found on the web and I claim no original authorship of this code.
 I'd thank and acknowledge those that contributed the originals, but I didn't record that information.
 I take no responsibility for how you use these scripts in your own environment and you need to judge their suitability for your application or function.
-If you would like to suggest changes/update or would like git commit permissions to this project, please contact me.
+If you would like to suggest changes/updates or would like git commit permissions to this project, please contact me.